luisprooc/luisprooc/README.md

 ### Hi there 👋

-I really love computer science, ocurrently I'm study programming in Cincinatus Institute of Craftmashimp.
-My interesting are: machine learning, web development, and mobile development.
-I love to get new skills.
+I really love computer science, My interests are: machine learning, web development, and mobile development.
+I love to learn new skills.

 ### 📫 How to reach me: